Hybrid Robotic Grasping with a Soft Multimodal Gripper and a Deep Multistage Learning Scheme: Method

 \subsection{Learning Functions}

 Traditional grasping methods are usually trained in an isolated manner, and only one single grasping mode is activated at a time.
-However, the difficulties of finding good ways to represent the properties of states and optimization algorithms to achieve mutimodal grasping raise a significant challenge for multistage hybrid grasping.
-In this work, we used Mask R–CNN to separate local properties of states (i.e., the depth heightmaps of one or two objects) from their global properties (i.e., the depth heightmap of all the objects).
+However, the difficulties of finding good ways to represent the properties of states and optimization algorithms to achieve multimodal grasping raise a significant challenge for multistage hybrid grasping.
+In this work, we used Mask R-CNN to separate local properties of states (i.e., the depth heightmaps of one or two objects) from their global properties (i.e., the depth heightmap of all the objects).
 We then develop a DDQN framework to process these heightmap images, as shown in Fig.~\ref{fig:algorithm}.
 Our Q-function networks consist of three fully convolutional networks (FCNs)—$\varOmega_e$, $\varOmega_s$, and $\varOmega_{es}$—which represent three grasp modes: \textit{enveloping}, \textit{sucking}, and \textit{enveloping\_then\_sucking}, respectively.
 Our hybrid grasping model takes a sequence of multimodal actions that leads to the state with the highest expected future reward in order to achieve optimal grasping efficiency.
+Our Q-function networks are closely related to that of Zeng \textit{et al.}~\cite{b20}.

 The three FCNs are constructed using the same network architecture.
-First, two parallel DenseNet-121\cite{b66} towers pre-trained on ImageNet\cite{b67} are taken as the inputs to the depth channels for the global and local properties, as shown in Fig.~\ref{fig:algorithm}(a).
+First, two parallel DenseNet-121~\cite{b66} towers pre-trained on ImageNet\cite{b67} are taken as the inputs to the depth channels for the global and local properties, as shown in Fig.~\ref{fig:algorithm}(a).
 The depth heightmaps are preprocessed by scaling, padding, and normalizing them.
 Second, Each DenseNet-121 layer is followed by channel-wise concatenation and one traditional convolutional block, which contains two convolutional layers, interleaved with batch normalization (BN) and ReLU activation functions: BN $\rightarrow$ ReLU $\rightarrow$ Conv ($1\times1$) $\rightarrow$ BN $\rightarrow$ ReLU $\rightarrow$ Conv ($20\times20$).
 Third, the Q-values $\left(\emph{i.e.}, Q_e, Q_s, Q_{es}\right)$ are obtained.

 As shown in Fig.~\ref{fig:algorithm}(b), the inputs and outputs of the Q-function networks are different with respect to the three primitive actions.
 For the \textit{enveloping} action $\mathcal{A}_{e}$ and the \textit{sucking} action $\mathcal{A}_{s}$, we feed one object's depth heightmap image concatenated with the global depth image into $\varOmega_e$ or $\varOmega_s$ and obtain one Q-value for either enveloping or sucking to be applied to this object.
 If there are $N$ objects in state $S_t$, we obtain multiple Q-values for enveloping and sucking: $Q_e=\left\{Q_{e}^1\;Q_{e}^2\;\dots\;Q_{e}^N\right\}$ and $Q_s=\left\{Q_{s}^1\;Q_{s}^2\;\dots\;Q_{s}^N\right\}$, respectively.
 In contrast, if $N\textgreater1$, for the \textit{enveloping\_then\_sucking} action $\mathcal{A}_{es}$, we feed one depth heightmap image that contains two objects, concatenated with the global depth image into $\varOmega_{es}$, and get one Q-value for enveloping and sucking separately applied to the two objects.
 We then obtain $C_N^2=N(N-1)/2$ Q-values for enveloping\_then\_sucking